 - What type of shelter will best protect me from the elements?

 - What types of natural debris might I find in my environment?

 - How will I stay warm at night in my shelter?

 - What tools will I use to build a fire?

 - What type of campfire will help me to survive in my environment?

 - How will I keep my fire going/find things to burn?

-Once they’ve finished discussing, students will create a plan for survival, and present visually how they would set up their campsite for success.
-They may choose to use arts & crafts tools to build a 3D model, draw a detailed image, or create a powerpoint presentation of their survival site/environment.
+Once they’ve finished discussing, have students create a plan for survival and present how they would set up their campsite.
+They may choose to use arts & crafts tools to build a 3D model, draw a detailed image, or create a PowerPoint presentation of their survival site.

 After their survival plan is presented, have the class offer comments or questions to the team about their plan and any factors they may not have considered.

 Consider taking the discussion and planning portion of this lesson plan outdoors to inspire students to think about the different ways their environment impacts the way they would survive in the wilderness.